 Address: Vandtårnsvej 83 A

 Commercial registration number: 18976439

-We are a branch of De Lage Landen Finans AB in Sweden who is, through De Lage Landen AB, a wholly owned subsidiary of De Lage Landen International B.V. (“DLL”), which is a wholly owned subsidiary of Coöperatieve Rabobank U.A. (‘Rabobank’ and together with its subsidiaries, the “Group”).
-To the extent permitted by law, your personal data may be shared between entities within the Group in accordance with the Rabobank Privacy Code, which serve as the Binding Corporate Rules of the Group.
+De Lage Landen Finans AB in Sweden is a wholly owned subsidiary of De Lage Landen International B.V., which is a wholly owned subsidiary of Coöperatieve Rabobank U.A. (‘Rabobank’ and together with its subsidiaries, the ‘Rabobank Group’ or ‘Group’).
+Data may be shared within Rabobank Group to the extent that is permitted by law.
+When sharing data within Rabobank Group, we comply with the rules that we have agreed within Rabobank Group, the Rabobank Privacy Code, which serve as the Binding Corporate Rules of the Group.

 Questions about this Statement or the processing of personal data in general can be directed to our local compliance officer at email@example.com.